kartoffelknoedeln/PyGame/README.md

-# PyGame
+# Miscellaneous
 The topics at hand will be:
-- Matter/Antimatter collision [With visualisation]
+- Matter/Antimatter collision
-- Mewtwo battle simulator [Without visualisation]
+- Mewtwo battle simulator
+- (Beautiful Soup)
+- (Selenium)
+- (Regular Expressions)